FarmBot-Docs/farmbot-genesis/v1.7/assembly/intro/assembly-preparation.md

 content="Starting with FarmBot Genesis v1.7, the kit now comes 90% pre-assembled in the box, saving you significant time and effort."
 %}

 When you first open up your FarmBot kit, pull out all of the pre-assemblies, individual components, and part bags so that you develop a full idea of what's included.
-Place everything on a table or worksurface that will prevent the loss of any small parts.
+Place everything on a table or work surface that will prevent the loss of any small parts.
 Ensure there are no parts remaining in the packaging before recycling.

 {%
 include callout.html